jdavis470/National-Firefighter-Registry/Final Delivery/Documentation/ProjectPlan.md

 Exit criteria: Language selection for project, database to use, alignment on intermediate data format for patient resource fields, and example patient resources.

 ### JSON Parser
-Activity name: Parse patient resource in both JSON and NDJSON format and PUT to FHIR server.
+Activity name: Parse patient, observation, and bundle resource in both JSON and NDJSON format and PUT to FHIR server.
-Activity description: The JSON parser should be python code which accepts the FHIR patient resources in JSON and NDJSON format.
-This input comes in the form of a file with one or more patient resources, each representing a patient.
+Activity description: The JSON parser should be python code which accepts the FHIR resources in JSON and NDJSON format.
+This input comes in the form of a file with either a single resource or NDJSON collection of resources, each representing a patient or observation.
 This should be PUT to the FHIR server for validation.
-Entrance criteria: Example patient resources and alignment on format for intermediate data output.
+Entrance criteria: Example patient, observation, and bundle resources and alignment on format for intermediate data output.
 Exit criteria: Data in some intermediate format for use with DB population.
 Extracted data should match input in terms of semantics but be in the aligned intermediate format.

 ### XML Parser
-Activity name: Parse patient resource in XML format and PUT to FHIR server.
+Activity name: Parse patient, observation, and bundle resource in XML format and PUT to FHIR server.
-Activity description: The XML parser should be python code which accepts the FHIR patient resources in XML format.
-This input comes in the form of a file with one or more patient resources, each representing a patient.
+Activity description: The XML parser should be python code which accepts the FHIR resources in XML format.
+This input comes in the form of a file with either a single resource or NJDSON collection of resources, each representing a patient or observation.
 This should be PUT to the FHIR server for validation.
-Entrance criteria: Example patient resources and alignment on format for intermediate data output.
+Entrance criteria: Example patient, observation, and bundle resources and alignment on format for intermediate data output.
 Exit criteria: Data in some intermediate format for use with DB population.
 Extracted data should match input in terms of semantics but be in the aligned intermediate format.

 ### DB creation
 Activity name: Create the database.
 Activity description: The database should be implemented in the agreed upon technology.
-It should have all the fields necessary for storing the FHIR patient resource.
+It should have all the fields necessary for storing the FHIR patient or observation resource.
-Entrance criteria: Database technology to use, along with FHIR patient resource fields.
+Entrance criteria: Database technology to use, along with FHIR patient or observation resource fields.
-Exit criteria: Empty database but configured for patients to be inserted.
+Exit criteria: Empty database but configured for patients and observations to be inserted.

 ### DB population
 Activity name: Populate the database.
 Activity description: The database should be populated with sample data from the CDC mentor.
 Data will flow through the parsers, be validated, and then inserted accordingly.
-Entrance criteria: The created (empty) database along with sample patient data from the CDC mentor.
+Entrance criteria: The created (empty) database along with sample patient and observation data from the CDC mentor.
 Exit criteria: Completely populated database.

 ### Data visualization
 Activity name: Visualize the database.
 Activity description: A Tableau dashboard should be created which connects to the created database.
-The dashboard should include the requested visualization of the number of firefighters in each fire department.
+The dashboard should include the requested visualization of where the enrolled firefighters are located.
-Entrance criteria: Populated database with sample patient data.
+Entrance criteria: Populated database with sample patient and observation data.
-Exit criteria: Dashboard to visualize the number of firefighters in each fire department.
+Exit criteria: Dashboard to visualize the location of firefighters enrolled in the registry.

 ## 3 Team